 You know they’re out there – hundreds of potential new hair or beauty clients who are local to your salon but for one reason or another are choosing to go to one of your rivals.

-Last year, a whopping 93% of consumers turned to the internet to find a local business, with 34% searching every day.
+Last year, a massive 93% of consumers turned to the internet to find a local business, with 34% searching every day.
 In this blog post I’ll show you how to cut through the online marketing noise and really stand out from your local salon competitors.

 Make it your marketing mission to get local people into your salon – and then show them why they’ve made such a great decision.